SESoc/constitution/constitution.md

 ### 6.1 Executive elections

-Elections will be held in the middle of every winter term.
-The position will be held by the person for two consecutive years starting the co-op term immediately following the election.
-This means the executive will have 3 academic terms as an exec.
+Executive elections will be held every second academic term for each society.
+The position will be held for 4 consecutive terms starting the first day of the co-op term immediately following an election.
+This will give each elected Executive 2 academic terms on the Executive Council.

 In order to run for any elected position, the student must currently be enrolled in the Software Engineering program at the University of